-&lt;sup>42 Section 3, titled 'Overview of Momentum Controls in place in exercising a duty to all members' in MPM's reply to the complainant in relation to the complaint made in respect of the Momentum Malta Retirement Trust in 2018 to queries made in respect of CWM was produced.
+With respect to authorisations issued by IHK, the Arbiter makes reference to Case 068/2018 and Case 172/2018 against MPM in which correspondence was produced involving replies issued by IHK in 2018 to queries made in respect of CWM.
 In this regard, it is noted that in an email from IHK dated 19 April 2018, IHK indicated inter alia that it was not aware of an official affiliation between CWM and Trafalgar and that Trafalgar held the financial investment intermediation licence (34f para.
 1 GewO) from June 2013 until March 2016 where the licence was 'not extendable' and 'even back then it did not cover the activities of another legal personality'.

-&lt;sup>43 Copy of authorisations issued to Trafalgar were attached to the Reply of MPM submitted before the Arbiter for Financial Services and/or specifically referred to in para.
+&lt;sup>64 Copy of authorisations issued to Trafalgar were attached to the Reply of MPM submitted before the Arbiter for Financial Services and/or specifically referred to in para.
 39 Section E, titled 'CWM and Trafalgar International GmbH' in the affidavit of Stewart Davies.